 Windows 10 and 11 support.
 Supports a consistent user experience across Windows 10 and Windows 11.

 Native capabilities.
-Access the full set of native APIs.
+Access to the full set of native APIs.

 Code sharing.
-Adding Web code to your code base increases reuse across multiple platforms.
+Adding web code to a codebase can improve reusability across multiple platforms.

-Microsoft Support.
-Microsoft provides support and adds new feature requests on supported platforms.
+Microsoft provides support and requests for new features to be added on supported platforms.

 Evergreen distribution.
-Depends on the latest version of Chromium as well as regular platform updates and security patches.
+Relies on the latest version of Chromium, as well as regular platform updates and security patches.

 Fixed version distribution.
-(Optional) Package a specific version of Chromium bits in your application.
+(Optional) Package a specific version of Chromium into your application.

 Incremental adoption.
-Add web components to your application one at a time.
+Add web components to your application one by one.

 The following programming environments are supported: